sarwar1227/sarwar1227/README.md

 <h3> &nbsp;Senior Frontend Developer-1 | Oct 2023 - Present</h3>
 <h4> &nbsp;Josh Technology Group | Gurguram, Haryana</h4>

-- Led implementation of payment methods using Stripe in the React dispensary checkout web app, ensuring secure & seamless transactions, resulting in a 15% increase in completed transactions.

-- Leading migration of all clinical admin features from HTML, CSS, LESS, and JQuery to React & REST APIs, driving client-side rendering & headless application architecture adoption.
+- Led the migration of Magento-rendered server-side pages from HTML, CSS, LESS, and jQuery to React and REST APIs, enhancing client-side rendering and adopting a headless architecture.

-- Leading developers by gathering requirements, creating delivery plans, assigning work in sprints, conducting rigorous code reviews, ensuring timely delivery, & enforcing industry best practices for frontend development.

-- Successfully launched the Self-Curation feature for a clinical admin web app, providing practitioners with an e-commerce platform to manage supplements for sale or recommendation.
-Developed with React and Redux, leading to a 50% increase in practitioner satisfaction, and currently utilized by over 15+ practitioners.

-- Revamped the clinical admin order builder UI/UX for practitioners by implementing tab-based filtering, pagination, advanced filtering options, and DOM caching improving the overall order flow efficiency by 50%.
+- Managed a team of 3 developers in refining coding standards for client-side rendering, reducing technical debt by 15% and bug reports by 40%, ensuring UI consistency.

-- Orchestrated a seamless deployment process using AWS EFS for serving a react application on multiple AWS EC2 instances while ensuring secure access through IP restrictions, resulting in a highly robust and reliable web application.
+- Orchestrated a seamless deployment process using AWS EFS for serving a React application on multiple AWS EC2 instances, ensuring high availability and secure access through IP restrictions.

+- Mentored developers in rigorous code reviews, emphasizing best industry practices for front-end development to ensure top-tier quality.

+- Achieved nearly a 50% reduction in development time using ESBuild for React applications and reduced webpage loading time by 40% through build optimizations, lazy loading, and code-splitting.

+- Resolved routing complexities in a server-side rendered Magento 2 environment by implementing HashRouter for seamless client-side React routing, enhancing flexibility for combined parallel routing.

+- Ensured a high-quality user experience and code maintainability by implementing comprehensive front-end tests using Jest and RTL for unit testing, and Cypress for end-to-end testing, reducing sentries by over 30%.

+- Provided precise time estimates and task breakdowns for features, averaging 500 hours per project, optimizing planning and execution.

+- Adept at eliciting end-to-end requirements from stakeholders and offering impactful UI suggestions to enhance product functionality and elevate user experience.

+<h3> &nbsp;Frontend Developer | July 2022 - Sept 2023</h3>
+<h4> &nbsp;Josh Technology Group | Gurguram, Haryana</h4>

+- Developed 100+ intricate components using MUI5 (Material UI), React, and TypeScript, meticulously displayed in StoryBook for comprehensive understanding of component props and visual representation.

+- Conducted performance testing to target and optimize frontend bottlenecks, ensuring seamless user experience.

 - Integrated Sentry and Error Boundary with React for efficient error tracking and resolution.

-- Resolved routing complexities in a server-side rendered Magento 2 environment by implementing HashRouter for seamless integration of client-side react routing.
-By implementing this innovative approach, we achieved unparalleled flexibility, catering efficiently to the need for a combined parallel routing.

-- Ensured a high-quality user experience and code maintainability by implementing comprehensive frontend tests using Jest and RTL for unit testing, and Cypress for end-to-end testing, which reduced sentries by over 30%.
+- Leveraged RTK Query for 30% faster performance, resulting in 20% quicker page load times, optimizing website efficiency.

+- Spearheaded the implementation of critical features and bug fixes in React, Redux, and TypeScript, resulting in a 15% increase in user engagement.

+- Applied React Hook Form with Yup for precise form validation, enhancing UX by reducing errors by 20%, streamlining customer support, and boosting developer efficiency.

+- Restructured application code style, reducing development time by 20% through SOLID principles.

+- Utilized Slack, Zoom, and Jira proficiently to coordinate remote teams, ensuring smooth project delivery.

-<h3> &nbsp;Frontend Developer + Intern | Sept 2021 - Oct 2023</h3>
+- <h3> &nbsp;Frontend Developer Intern | Sept 2021 - June 2022</h3>
 <h4> &nbsp;Josh Technology Group | Gurguram, Haryana</h4>

-- Led full-stack development of an E-Commerce checkout feature for the dispensary web app using React, Redux, MUI, RHF & RTK Query, seamlessly integrating it with recommendation builder, empowering practitioners to conveniently place orders, resulting in an 80% increase in satisfaction level.

-- Successfully implemented the Recommendation Builder feature for the dispensary web app, enabling practitioners to efficiently create and send recommendations to patients or place orders directly.
-Developed using React and Redux, resulting in a notable 20% increase in orders and a 90% reduction in bugs.
-Currently adopted by over 15+ practitioners.

-- Implemented MedPax Builder feature in the dispensary web app, transforming medication management with customized packs, precise dosages, and timings, reducing wastage and enhancing patient convenience.
-Utilized React and Redux, resulting in a 70% increase in MedPax orders.
-Used by over 5+ practitioners.

-- Optimized loading times of the React application by 40% through optimization of the Webpack build configuration, implementation of lazy loading, and utilization of code-splitting techniques.

-- Built a React-TypeScript web application for clinic admin dispensary from scratch, integrating a robust UI components library to enhance scalability and flexibility.

-- Proficiently used Slack, Google Meet, & Jira for remote team coordination, ensuring smooth project delivery.

-- Adept at eliciting end-to-end requirements from stakeholders, offering UI suggestions, enhancing product functionality & user experience.
+- Developed production-level code using technologies such as HTML, CSS/SASS, JavaScript/JQuery, React, and Redux, enhancing application performance and maintainability.

+- Optimized data flow with Redux and Thunk for real-time synchronization, providing users with accurate, up-to-date information, and cutting data retrieval time by 10%, significantly improving overall user experience.

+- Collaborated with UX/UI designers to create intuitive and responsive interfaces for the web platform, boosting user satisfaction scores by 15%.

 <h3> 🛠 &nbsp;Skills</h3>